samasthiti/samasthiti/_threeddesigns/piyush-rathore-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimensions 20 feet by 50 feet which is ground, first floor, and tower room.
-The house was designed in modern style at a budget of 1,00,000/-.
+The house elevation was designed in modern style at a budget of 1,00,000/-.

 **Plot size -** 20 Feet x 50 Feet